Daniel-Nashnaz/SupabaseFileUpload/README.md

-# Supabase File Upload System And Auth With Google
+# Supabase File Upload System with Google Authentication

-A simple React application that demonstrates file upload functionality using Supabase Storage.
-This system allows users to upload files (images and PDFs) and get public URLs for the uploaded files.
+A React application that demonstrates file upload functionality using Supabase Storage and Google Authentication.
+This system allows users to log in with their Google account, upload files (images and PDFs), and get public URLs for the uploaded files.

 ## 🚀 Features

+- Google Authentication for user login
 - File upload to Supabase Storage
 - Support for images and PDF files
 - Real-time upload status